jigpu/linuxwacom-wiki-archive/wiki/Tablet_Configuration.md

 In your *xorg.conf* you can configure dependent devices but your configuration will likely not last through a hotplug.
-Start entering your Options for each input tool below the last Option line you use from the **[Example xorg.conf](/wiki/Configuring_X#Manual_setup_in_the_xorg.conf "wikilink")** in your xorg.conf.
+Start entering your Options for each input tool below the last Option line you use from the **[example xorg.conf](/wiki/Configuring_X#Static_xorg.conf_Setup "wikilink")** in your xorg.conf.
 Unless you use the Nvidia binary video driver you are likely not to have an xorg.conf and would need to create one.
 Locate it in /etc/X11 as /etc/X11/xorg.conf.
 When you use a xorg.conf remember the "device names" in *xinput list* will be stylus, eraser, cursor, touch, and pad, depending on your input tools.